akstl1/Construction-Log-React/README.md

 # Current Backlog / Future Work

-- Make dropdown forms/lists for delivery field and submittal/material tie fields
 - Determine how to make a calculated column based on values in two other columns
 - Fix id system; currently if items are added they don't get assigned a unique ID until page refreshes.
 This causes all items to be delted if one row is deleted
 - Connect submittals tab to Procore API
 - Create styling for rows to highlight critical items
 - Create sorting feature for table columns

+# Issues Resolved
+- Make dropdown forms/lists for delivery field and submittal/material tie fields